-Fingerling fish are procured as close to the farm as possible, with the majority of the fish coming from a hatchery in Keerom.
-The fish feed is procured from the nearest possible location whilst ensuring it is the best locally manufactured and specially formulated fish feed available.
+Trout fingerlings are procured as close to the farm as possible, with the majority of the fish coming from a hatchery in Keerom.
+The fish feed is obtained from the nearest possible location whilst ensuring it is the best locally manufactured and specially formulated trout feed available.

 In October 2017, we received one of the first four Net Zero certifications in South Africa.
 The certification, awarded by the Green Building Council of South Africa, recognises projects that have taken the initiative to reach the endpoint of completely neutralising or positively redressing their carbon emissions; water consumption; solid waste to landfill and their negative ecological impacts.
 Two Dam Sustainable received the Net Zero certification in the carbon category, meaning the farm is carbon neutral.

 In 2019 we received an international award for Innovative Energy Project of the year for Sub-Saharan Africa Region from the Association of Energy Engineers.